hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

    [link to code](https://github.com/hackforla/peopledepot/blob/09e2856b6dd8038aedbbc9b42c3a44009be1fd2f/app/core/api/serializers.py#L82-L100)

    1. We inherit from [ModelSerializer](https://www.django-rest-framework.org/api-guide/serializers/#modelserializer).
 It knows how to serialize/deserialize the Django built-in data fields so we don't have to write the code to do it.
-   1. We do need to pass in the model, the fields we want to expose to the API, and any read-only fields.
+   1. We do need to pass in the `model`, the `fields` we want to expose through the API, and any `read_only_fields`.
-   1. uuid, created_at, and updated_at are automatic and always read-only.
+   1. `uuid`, `created_at`, and `updated_at` are managed by automations and are always read-only.

-1. Custom data fields may need extra code in the serializer.
+1. Custom data fields may need extra code in the serializer

    ```python
    time_zone = TimeZoneSerializerField(use_pytz=False)